 Research InterestsMy research focuses on applied rhetoric, language prescription, editing, professional communication, and the history of publishing.

-Teaching InterestsMy primary teaching interests focus on editing, the publishing business, professional communication (including both technical and business communication), and the study of the English language.
+Teaching InterestsMy primary teaching interests focus on editing, the publishing business, the history of the book, professional communication, and the study of the English language.

 - Doctor of Philosophy, Rhetoric and Professional Communication , Iowa State University (2013)